dannyvankooten/www.dannyvankooten.com/content/blog/2023/2023-07-10-rector-annotations-to-attributes.md

 There are hundreds of available [Rector rules](https://getrector.com/documentation/rules-overview) available.
 My guess is that if you're refactoring something on a language or framework level, Rector has you covered.

-Kudos the the Rector authors for building such a great tool!
+Kudos to the Rector authors for building such a great tool!